EIT:n suuressa jaostossa sovinto nigerialaisäidin käännytystapauksessa

 necessary by obtaining valid international assurances, and to provide

-that evidence to the Court
+that evidence to the Court.
+Implicitly, in N.,

 the majority departs from this wise rule of evidence by relieving the